red-axe/am-editor/docs/docs/faq.md

 ## Does am-editor support Vue2?

-am-editor partially supports vue2.
 The engine library `@aomao/engine` itself is written in javascript and does not involve the front-end framework.
 Mainly because some plugins we use front-end frame rendering

 The following three plugins are different